 Not me.
 I’m a Thanksgiving girl.
 I love everything about this holiday.
 I love the hymns we sing at church, the story of the Pilgrims and Indians sharing a meal to celebrate the bounty of the land, getting together as family and friends without feeling like you have to exchange presents, and the anticipation of the feast to come.

-I don’t complain about “slaving over a hot stove” to prepare a meal that is much too much for one family and making everyone’s favorite dishes.
+I don’t complain about “slaving over a hot stove” to prepare a meal that is much too much for one family or making everyone’s favorite dishes.
 The greatest disappointment for me is that it’s over too soon and another year must pass before the smell of turkey, sage dressing, and pumpkin pie fill the house again.

 I just couldn’t wait that long this year.
 Why not have a simpler version of a Thanksgiving feast to tide me over?
-So how do you get the flavors of turkey, sage dressing, and cranberry sauce into a simpler form?
+So, how do you get the flavors of turkey, sage dressing, and cranberry sauce into a simpler form?

 Meatballs, of course!